 Tank Mate Compatibility

 As a rule, it’s best to keep jikin with other fancy goldfish.
-Avoid pairing them with faster single-tailed varieties – such as common goldfish and shubunkin – as they’re likely to out-compete a jikin for food.
+Avoid pairing them with faster single-tailed varieties – such as common goldfish and the calico colored shubunkin – as they’re likely to out-compete a jikin for food.

 Here’s your chance to see what jikin are all about.
 The following video features five of these fish and shows their beautiful markings and unique tails.